-If everything went well, you should see something like Figure 5 below.
-You can see that it is not perfect but it works. :-)
+If everything went well, you should see something like Figure 5 below. :-) You can see that it is not perfect but it works. :-)

-You can try your own .wav file or you can use the ones we provide.
+You can try your own .wav file or you can use the ones provided by us.

 Figure 5: A VUS discrimination using linear interpolation.